 Our blog posts may include affiliate links.
 These affiliate links don't cost you anything, but we might earn a few Euros if you decide to purchase something from one of our recommended website partners.
 Thank you for your support to help keep this platform up and running!

-While Duisburg may make the perfect weekend getaway for Düsseldorfers, it can also make the perfect day trip!
-It is only half an hour away (30 kms) and a one way tram line from the Düsseldorf HBF.
+While Duisburg may make the perfect weekend getaway for Düsseldorfers, it can also make the perfect day trip (similar to Aachen and Essen)!
+It is only half an hour away (30 km) and a one-way tram line from the Düsseldorf HBF.

-We’re in a day and age now where the quote “a picture is worth a thousands words” really stands strong among all else.
-Words are just words unless they’re said by someone great, someone powerful and someone believable.
+We’re in a day and age now where the quote “a picture is worth a thousand words” really stands strong among all else.
+Words are just words unless they’re said by someone great, someone powerful, and someone believable.

 Duisburg is a place which cannot be described better than it can be amplified through imagery.

-One of Germany’s wonderful cities in North Rhein Wesphalia and home to the world’s biggest inland harbour.
+One of Germany’s wonderful cities in North Rhein -Westphalia and home to the world’s biggest inland harbor.
 Duisburg is one of the largest cities in Germany and is an extremely important place for global steel production.

 If you’re a photographer, a city traveller, a fashion forward thinker, an artist or an appreciation for the unique things in life… I promise, you will love Duisburg.

 In the center of the city is the Innenhafen located along the river Rhein.
-We spent a couple hours walking along the harbour watching the boats pass by and venturing into the city center for some shopping.
-The Innenhafen is home to quite a few museums and monumental architecture that will leave you wow’d.
+We spent a couple of hours walking along the harbor watching the boats pass by and venturing into the city center for some shopping.
+The Innenhafen is home to quite a few museums and monumental architecture that will leave you wowed.